Service Issues

 Divorces and other family law matters cannot proceed unless your spouse or an opposing party is properly served with the court papers.
 Some people try to avoid being served.
 Sometimes a parent may have moved without leaving a forwarding address.
 A spouse may be hard to reach because of his/her work hours.
 Maryland has standard procedures for serving parties of a family law action.
 They also have alternative procedures when a party is being uncooperative or there are legitimate problems in being able to serve someone.

 At McCabe Russell, PA, our Howard and Montgomery County divorce attorneys understand the laws for how, when and where to serve court papers, as well as who can serve them.
 Through our extensive experience in Maryland, we have learned many of the problems that can make service difficult and the strategies for getting around those difficulties.
-Our lawyers work diligently to serve court papers so that families can move forward with their lives when relationships or circumstances change.
+Our family lawyers work diligently to serve court papers so that families can move forward with their lives when relationships or circumstances change.
 We have four offices located in Fulton, Columbia, Bethesda and Rockville for your convenience.

 Why You Need a Divorce Attorney Even When You’re Going Through Mediation